mikeyxx/mikeyxx/README.md

 ### Full-stack Software Developer

-- 📍 I'm based in Lagos, Nigeria
+📍 I'm based in Lagos, Nigeria
+🧠 I'm currently learning NodeJS and .Net framework
+🤝 I'm open to collaborating on Open Source projects 👨‍💻 I'm also open to internship and entry-level opportunities 📩 You can email me on michaelogboo@gmail.com

 ## 🌐 Socials: